 About the Astrophotographer

-Welcome to my corner of the universe.
-I'm D34thm0u53, an amateur astrophotographer from Brisbane, Australia,
+Welcome, I'm D34thM0u53, an astrophotographer from Brisbane, Australia,

 My Journey

-What started as a casual interest in widefield star photos after watching my photographer father try to get a decent photo of the moon, evolved into a vast time and money sink.
+What started as a casual curiosity about space, evolved into a vast time and money sink.

 Each image represents hours of planning, precise tracking, post-processing, and re-imaging to reveal the hidden details of nebulae, galaxies, and star clusters.